PradhakshanaD/Tableau_Projects/README.md

 ## Project List:

+### King County, Washington House Sales Dataset
+Interactive dashboard showcasing various aspects of house sales in King County, Washington, such as average pricing based on no. of bedrooms, bathrooms, square footage and condition vs. view.

 ### Bicycles Dataset
 An interactive dashboard showcasing the company's profit over time, segmented by month, product, and year.